yufongpeng/AnovaBase.jl/docs/src/Algorithm_AnovaGLM.md

 ```

 ### Type III
-The models are all $M_n$, the base models are models without each factors.
+The models are all $M_n$, the base models are models without each predictors.

 F-value is:
 ```math